Rafał Siwek: Operatic career

 In 2017, Siwek sang Heinrich in Lohengrin at Paris Opera, Fiesco in Simon Boccanegra in Concertgebouw, as well as Galitsky in Prince Igor and Tsar Ivan the Terrible in The Maid of Pskov at Bolshoi Theatre in Moscow.

 In 2018 he appeared, among others, in Aida in Teatro Real in Madrid as well as Nabucco and Aida in Arena di Verona.
 In the opening performance of 243rd artistic season in Bolshoi Theatre he had his debut as Boris in Boris Godunov.
 He also recorded Moniuszko’s operas.

 In the next year, together with Placido Domingo, Siwek was one of the performers at Verdi Gala in Paris Philharmonic and sang Zaccaria in Nabucco in Bayerische Staatsoper in Munich.
 He took part in the performance of Mahler’s “Symphony of a Thousand” at Maggio Musicale Fiorentino, which was conducted by Fabio Luisi.
 He appeared in Opera Bastille in Paris, where he sang Padre Guardiano in La forza del destino, as well as Teatro Real in Madrid and Greek National Opera in Athens, where he performed the role of Grand Inquisitor in Don Carlo.

+n the 2020-21 season, during the pandemic, he sang in Poland among others Philip in the concert performance of Don Carlos at the Grand Theatre in Łódź (together with Aleksandra Kurzak, Roberto Alagna and Andrzej Dobber) and at the Arena di Verona Festival he created Zaccaria in Nabucco and Ramfis in Aida.

+The artist began the 2021-22 season with a performance in the title role in Boris Godunov at the Bolshoi Theatre in Moscow.
+At the Amsterdam Opera, he appeared as the Commendatore in Don Giovanni, and in Munich as Timur in Turandot.
+He created King Mark in Tristan and Isolde in Bari, Fiesca in Simone Boccanegra in Palermo and in Bologna he appeared in a concert performance of Tchaikovsky's Jolanta as René.
+He concluded the season with performances in the part of Zaccaria in Nabucco at the Teatro Colón in Buenos Aires and in Verona.

+2022-23 season: Munich and Berlin - as the Grand Inquisitor, Vodnik in Dvořák's Rusalka at the Semperoper and in ROH in London; Sarastro in Die zauberflöte in Teatro Colon, Father Guardian in La forza del destino in Bologna.
+Siwek also appeared in nine performances (Aida and Nabucco) at the 100th anniversary Arena di Verona Festival.